Odroid N2/N2+ ArchLinuxARM Images

 governor='performance'

-Then you can just run sudo systemctl restart cpupower
+Then you can just run sudo systemctl restart cpupower to apply the changes

 immediately.